 This will be managed in accordance with our Information Security Incident Response Procedure which sets out the overall process of handling information security incidents.

 Under the GDPR the relevant DPA has the authority to impose a range of fines of up to four percent of annual worldwide turnover or twenty million Euros, whichever is the higher, for infringements of the regulations.

-The following actions are undertaken to ensure that Love Your Dog LLC complies at all times with the accountability principle of the GDPR:
+The following actions are undertaken to ensure that Cover Story Media®, Inc. complies at all times with the accountability principle of the GDPR:

 This Site is affiliated with CMI Marketing, Inc., d/b/a CafeMedia (“CafeMedia”) for the purposes of placing advertising on the Site, and CafeMedia will collect and use certain data for advertising purposes.
 To learn more about CafeMedia’s data usage, click here www.cafemedia.com/publisher-advertising-privacy-policy